sdashivam/Dscrapper/README.md

 8. Now we have to start our project with scrapy so in command prompt enter command with project name;
 scrapy startproject flipscrap

-9. It will create a project for us where we will have the following files:
+9. It will create a project for us where we will have all the files.

 10. From the starting first we have a spiders folder where we have to create a python file in that we will write code for our first spider.
 Here i have given bookcrawl.py name.
 Then we have items.py file in these file we have to write items and itemloader for our crawler.
 Next we have middlewears.py file here we have all the middlewares for crawler we will not make any changes as of now here.
 Then pipelines.py file in this file we will write code for database creation and connection with the spider so whatever details we will extract all the details stored in the database.
 And finally we have a settings.py file where we will make some changes accordingly.